 The successful Bidder further have to warrant that the Goods supplied under this Contract shall have no defect arising from design, materials or workmanship (except when the design and/or material is required by the Tender Inviting Authority’s specifications) or from any act or omission of the successful Bidder, that may develop under normal use of the supplied goods.

-All the equipments including the accessories supplied as per the technical specification should carry comprehensive warranty for a period mentioned in the first instance.
+All the equipment including the accessories supplied as per the technical specification should carry comprehensive warranty for a period mentioned in the first instance.
 During this period, the successful Bidder shall replace all defective parts and attend to all repairs/break downs and undertake stipulated number of preventive maintenance visits to every user installation site.
 The cost of spare parts for all replacements has to be borne by the successful Bidder during the period of comprehensive warranty.

-On expiration of the comprehensive warranty period, the successful Bidder shall be willing to provide after sales support for an additional period prescribed under clause no. 15 of section -II (the period to be decided by the Tender Inviting Authority after the pre-tender meeting and shall be binding on all prospective Bidders once it is issued as amendment to the tender) from the date of supply & installation,under an extended contract known as Comprehensive Maintenance Contract (CMC-inclusive of replacement of spares).
+On expiration of the comprehensive warranty period, the successful Bidder shall be willing to provide after sales support for an additional period (the period to be decided by the Tender Inviting Authority after the pre-tender meeting and shall be binding on all prospective Bidders once it is issued as amendment to the tender)under an extended contract known as Comprehensive Maintenance Contract (CMC-inclusive of replacement of spares).

 The manufacturers/ Indian Subsidiary of OEM, shall submit an undertaking in the format Format III from the Original Equipment Manufacturers (OEM) that they are willing to provide spare parts for the period of warranty as mentioned and also during the additional CMC period, if awarded.